YYHEggEgg/csharp-Protoshift/docs/wiki/Home.md

 If you're the first time here, you're recommende to read [Building Guide](EN_Building.md).

+If you're looking for FAQs, you can view our [official blog](https://yyheggegg.github.io/mihomo-gio-blogs/).

 ## Building

 The building guide can be found [here](EN_Building.md).